 2. The track has numerous small windfalls as well as a slip between Meretoto/Ship Cove and Endeavour Inlet.
 Access by walkers and bikers is possible, but extra care should be taken and some bike carrying may be required.

 Incredibly beautiful and rich in human history, the Marlborough Sounds is a magical place of deep blue bays, beaches, forest and view-filled ridgelines.
 The Queen Charlotte Track takes visitors deep into its reaches, revealing many different faces and moods.

-Starting in a remote, historic cove in the outer Sounds, the track is also accessible from many of Queen Charlotte’s most popular bays.
+Starting in a remote, historic cove in the outer Sounds, reached by scenic water taxi from Picton, the track is also accessible from many of Queen Charlotte’s most popular bays.
 Sprinkled along them are many memorable campsites, lodges and resorts, breaking this back-to-nature ride up in comfort and style.

 But there’s so much more to this journey than just biking, with swimming, kayaking, walking and wildlife cruises just some of the memorable activities in the mix.
 Excellent transport and a variety of tour options means there’s an adventure for almost everyone.

 - lovely stretches of sweeping trail

 - wildlife tours – birds, dolphins & more

 - Māori & European history